 Using these requirements, laboratories develop a DoD-specific method for use on DoD projects for non-potable water and solids.
 Notably, these same methods, either as-is or modified, are also used on Civil projects as being the gold standard for use on these same matrices in light of the fact that there is currently no final, published EPA methods for these matrices.

-The Top (Total Oxidizable Precursor) Assay – The TOP assay oxidizes PFAA precursor compounds to turn them into detectable, terminal PFAAs.
-The increase in PFAAs measured after the TOP assay relative to pre-oxidation levels is a worst-case estimate of the total concentration of PFAA precursors present in a sample.
+TOP (Total Oxidizable Precursor) Assay – TOP Assay oxidizes PFAS precursors, turning them into detectable, terminal PFAS.
+The increase in PFAS measured after the TOP Assay relative to pre-oxidation levels is a worst-case estimate of the total concentration of PFAS precursors present in a sample.

 Regardless of which method you choose, care must be taken to avoid contamination during sampling.
 Our PFAS Sampling Guide shares all the precautions Pace Analytical® takes to ensure accurate test results when collecting samples for our clients.

 Pace Analytical® has been an industry leader in persistent organic pollutant testing for over three decades, and we were one of the first commercial laboratories to analyze for PFAS compounds.